Paris is a city most people never forget.

 Many people want to visit Paris just to try the food.
 French food is renowned around the world, and most French restaurants outside of France tend to be quite pricey.
 Of course, in France, French food is simply normal!

 That being said, when it comes to eating in France, things work a little differently than they do in the United States.
 For one thing, it’s rare to find a good restaurant open between lunch and dinner in Paris.
-Be sure to plan to have lunch between 12 Noon and 14:00 (2 pm).
+Be sure to plan to have lunch in Paris between 12 and 14:00 (2 PM).
 Many restaurants (even casual ones) will shut down entirely in between lunch and dinner so you’ll be stuck with fast food if you eat later!

 Here is a general idea of the options you have available when deciding where to eat in Paris!
 I’ve started with the most affordable options ($) and worked my way up to the pricier options ($$$$).